 Marketing Best Practices (and Real-Life Examples) for SMBs on a Budget

 If you recently launched a startup or small business, you may not have enough funds to invest in expensive advertising and marketing campaigns like your larger competitors.
-But don’t worry, there are plenty of simple and effective marketing techniques with a modest budget that can help you promote your small business.
+But don’t worry, there are plenty of simple and effective small business marketing techniques with a modest budget that can help you promote your business.
 Below are some of the most effective marketing strategies for the business on a budget.

 Curate Remarkable Content